-25 The Victorian Government fund a specialist family violence financial counselling qualification and training program.
+25 The Victorian Government funds a specialist family violence financial counselling qualification and training program.

-The Financial and Consumer Rights Council develop the training in consultation with family violence services.
+The Financial and Consumer Rights Council develops the training in consultation with family violence services.

-26 The Victorian Government fund the roll-out of a new specialist family violence financial counselling program across Victoria.
+26 The Victorian Government funds the roll-out of a new specialist family violence financial counselling program across Victoria.